-4.4 Module examination feedback
+4.6 Module-end examination feedback

 Feedback on performance for the module-end examinations will be provided to candidates who fail through a results report, adapted to the nature of each examination.
-No additional feedback will be provided with the result of a remark.
+No additional feedback will be provided with the result of an appeal (remark).

 Module-end examinations are non-disclosed examinations.
-Candidates do not have direct access to module-end examinations once they are written, and will not have access to the module-end examination questions, marking keys or any other marking materials.
+Candidates do not have direct access to module-end examinations once they are written and will not have access to the module-end examination questions, their response files, marking keys, or any other marking materials.